The purpose of this project is to provide a cross-platform library to parse, modify, and abstract the ELF, PE, and Mach-O formats.

 [dependencies]

-As well as in the examples/ directory For those who seek for enhanced support for PDB, DWARF or Objective-C (and more), you can check the extended section.
+Additional practical examples are available in the examples/ directory.
+For those seeking enhanced support for PDB, DWARF, or Objective-C (and more), check out the extended section.
 Rust documentation: Extended Version¶

 Additional Documentation¶